 Subcultures that influence politics and society

-Professor Matt Worley’s work explores the influence of subcultures on politics and wider society.
+Professor Matthew Worley’s work explores the influence of subcultures on politics and wider society.
 He has used a participatory research approach to investigate the punk era between 1977 and 1984 highlighting how subcultures can help to shape the identities, politics and cultural expressions of the youth of the time.
 Matt helped to set up the Interdisciplinary Network for the Study of Subcultures, Popular Music and Social Change, which holds regular symposiums and curates a book series on subcultures and social change for the publishers Palgrave Macmillan.
+Matt’s project Punk in the East was shortlisted for the Research and Engagement and Impact Awards 2017.
+Find out more about this research.

 For the latest news and events relating the the History Research Division, visit our blog.